gulliver-madrid/llm-chat/README.md

 ## Usage

-This application allows you to interact with Mistral's and OpenAI's LLM models conversationally.
+This application allows you to interact with several LLM comercial models conversationally.
 After launching the application, it will prompt you to choose between the available models or proceed with the default model.
 Once a model is selected, you can start typing your query.
 If it spans multiple lines, just continue typing until you have finished formulating your question.
 To indicate that you have finished entering your question, type `end` on a new line.
 The model will then process your input and provide a response.
 After receiving a response, you are free to start a new query following the same process.

 Conversations will be automatically recorded in the `data/chats` directory.
 You can load a recorded conversation to continue it using the `/load` command followed by the numerical id of the conversation.
 If you want to edit the text of a conversation before loading it, simply edit the file, taking care to respect its general format.
 You can also copy the content into a new file, in which case you will need to assign it the next available id number as its name.
 It is not necessary to change the id contained within the file, or any other metadata.